stugrul/offer-service/README.md

 **Technologies**

-The application is built in Java 8 with Spring Boot while benefiting Test Driven Development
+The application is built in Java 8 with Spring Boot while benefiting Test Driven Development.

-The application is using an H2 in memory database
+The application is using an H2 in memory database.

 There are 5 endpoints available, all endpoints produces and consumes Json representations. (application/json)